List of Downton Abbey characters: Mr Carson

-In the first film, Carson is called back to oversee the royal family's visit to Downton.
+In the first film, Carson is called back to oversee the royal family's visit to Downton, despite Barrow's protests.
 Mary is concerned that the royal staff is running roughshod over Barrow.
 Carson is reluctant to go along with the servants' plan to overpower the royal staff and take over serving the royal family, but ultimately agrees under prodding from Mrs Hughes.
 In the second film, Carson is scandalised that a silent film is being shot on the Downton estate and plans to oversee matters personally with the film people "to keep them in check".
 To prevent Carson embarrassing himself or the family, Mrs Hughes and Lady Mary conspire to have him join Lord Grantham's trip to the French villa instead.
+At the end of the film, following Barrow's resignation, Mary calls upon Carson to temporarily rejoin the service in order to train Andy as the new butler.
+Carson finally retires in the third film and relinquishes his position to Andy, but continues to hover over him when he is at Downton.

 Mrs Hughes

-Elsie May Carson (née Hughes) (played by Phyllis Logan) (b.
-1862) is the housekeeper at Downton Abbey.
+Elsie May Carson (née Hughes) (played by Phyllis Logan) (born 1862) is the housekeeper at Downton Abbey.
 The female servants report to her.
 Though unmarried, she is referred to as Mrs Hughes according to traditional titles for servants during the time period.
 She is originally from Argyll, Scotland, where her father was a farmer.
-Elsie worked as a maid at Duneagle Castle for an unknown period of time.
 She has one sibling, a sister who lives in Lytham St Annes.
 Mrs Hughes has described her sister as being born "not quite right in the head" and has been privately caring for her since their mother died.
 Before she came to Downton in 1895 as head housemaid, she was courted by a farmer, Joe Burns.
-But she refused him and he married a woman named Ivy and had a son, Peter.
+However, she refused him and he married a woman named Ivy and had a son, Peter.
 In 1913, three years after Ivy dies and his son joins the army, Joe comes to Downton and asks Elsie to marry him, but once again she refuses him, even though she has previously expressed doubts about choosing a life of service over having a husband and family.